tjwoon/csZBar/README.md

 Quirks:

-- __Android__: Flash "on" may cause the flash to alternate between on and off at about a half second/one second interval, instead of making it stay on...
+- __Android__: On Android API Level < 14, flash "on" may cause the flash to alternate between on and off at about a half second/one second interval, instead of making it stay on...

 ## Thanks